devaultcrypto/DeVaultID-Specification/README.md

 When **Alice** and **Bob** uses the same **Indexing Service** there is a risk that the **Indexing Service** could trick **Bob** into accepting an incorrect lookup.
 The attack starts when **Alice** tries to register an account name.
 The **Indexing Service** could detect the attempt in the mempool and create an intentional collision, but report to **Alice** that her name was created without any collisions.
 When **Bob** requests a lookup for **Alices** account, the **Indexing Service** could then provide its own account with a valid **SPV-proof** and transaction reference.

 To mitigate this attack **Alice** should poll random indexing services after creation, or download the full block to locally detect any collisions.
-If any honest service report a collision or she can locally detect a collision, **Alice** now knows that her chosen indexing service cannot be trusted.
+If any honest service report a collision or there is a locally detect a collision, **Alice** now knows that her chosen indexing service cannot be trusted.

 # References